obryanlouis/qa/README.md

 How to run it
 -------------
 ### Setup
 Internet is required for setup.
 This takes 15-45 minutes.
 If you are using AWS S3 storage, then this only needs to be done once, and the files will automatically be downloaded if you run training or evaluation on another machine.

 ```
 python3 setup.py
 ```

 ### Training
 If running on GPU, you will want to update the `num_gpus` flag to the number of available GPUs you have on the system.
 For NVIDIA-based systems, you can tell how many there are with a `nvidia-smi` command.
+Note that flags can be updated in code like below or from the command line like this: `--flag=value`.

 ```
 # In flags.py